Tooth Extraction Aftercare Instruction

 - Do gently rinse with warm salt water after 24 hours.
 Do this 3 times daily for 2-3 days.

-- Do not eat until the anesthesia has worn off and our mouth is no longer numb.
-It might be helpful to eat softer foods for the next day until you are no longer sore from the procedure.
+- Do Not eat until the anesthesia has worn off and your mouth is no longer numb.
+It might be helpful to eat softer foods for the next day or until you are no longer sore from the procedure.
 Avoid hot temperature foods and beverages.

 - You may experience light bleeding when brushing your teeth in the following days.
 This is to be expected and will stop in several days.